carlosvini/serve2/README.md

 Not tested on Windows yet.

-## Installation as standalone command
+## Installation as a standalone command

 It's distributed as a PHAR executable, just like composer.